-These are the seven guiding principles of safeguarding, as stated by Birmingham Safeguarding Children Partnership (found in Right Help Right Time);
+These are the eight guiding principles of safeguarding, as stated by Birmingham Safeguarding Children Partnership (found in Right Help Right Time);

-- Have conversations and listen to children and their families as early as possible - Understand the child's lived experience - Work collaboratively to improve children's life experience - Be open, honest and transparent with families in our approach - Empower families by working with them - Work in a way that builds on families' strengths - Build resilience in families to overcome difficulties
+- Provide effective help and support as early as possible - Have conversations and listen to children and their families as early as possible - Understand the child's lived experience - Work collaboratively to improve children's life experience - Be open, honest and transparent with families in our approach - Empower families by working with them - Work in a way that builds on families' strengths - Build resilience in families to overcome difficulties

-This means that in our school all staff will be aware of the guidance issued by Birmingham Safeguarding Children Partnership Right Help Right Time, and procedures for Early Help.
+This means that in our school all staff and Governors and proprietors will be aware of the guidance issued by Birmingham Safeguarding Children Partnership Right Help Right Time, and procedures for Early Help.

-All staff will be enabled to listen and understand the lived experience of children and young people by facilitating solution focused conversations appropriate to the young person's preferred communication style.
+All staff will be enabled to listen and understand the lived experience of children and young people by facilitating solution focused conversations appropriate to the child/young person's preferred communication style.

-It also means that where early help is appropriate, the designated safeguarding lead/deputy will liaise with other agencies and completing an inter-agency assessment as appropriate.
+It also means that where early help is appropriate, the designated safeguarding lead/deputy will liaise with other agencies and completing an interagency assessment as appropriate.
 If required to, all staff will support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.